wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-connections.md

 <properties
-   pageTitle="Connection assets in Azure Automation | Windows Azure" description="Connection assets in Azure Automation contain the information required to connect to an external service or application from a runbook.
+   pageTitle="Connection assets in Azure Automation | Windows Azure" description="Connection assets in Azure Automation contain the information required to connect to an external service or application from a runbook or DSC configuration.
 This article explains the details of connections and how to work with them in both textual and graphical authoring." services="automation" documentationCenter="" authors="bwren"